 Terawhiti - the Stampede that never was

-The coastline of the South-West bottom of the North Island is about as remote, barren and as wind-swept as any part of New Zealand.
+The coastline of the South-West bottom of the North Island is about as remote, barren, and as wind-swept as any part of New Zealand.
 Despite being right on the doorstep of New Zealand's Capital city, Wellington, few people even realise it is there and all but a few hardy souls have explored it.
 During the 1850s, there was a failed gold-mining operation.

 I fell in love with Terawhiti.
 It was so wild and remote.
-With permission to access the area, Alofa and my children made many expeditions by mountain bikes exploring wide and far.
-Here are some photos from one ride in about 2002 that Alofa, Myra and I did from Makara township through Terawhiti and back.
+With permission to access the area, Alofa and my children made many expeditions by mountain bikes, exploring wide and far.
+Here are some photos from one ride in about 2002 that Alofa, Myra, and I did from Makara township through Terawhiti and back.
 Awesome!

 A wind farm was proposed for Terawhiti Station!
-Everything came to a grinding halt as Meridian, the proposers of the wind farm sought planning and resource consents.
+Everything came to a grinding halt as Meridian, the proposers of the wind farm, sought planning and resource consents.
 The Makara community was strongly against it.
-We had to back off and wait while the rather intense and sometimes acrimonious hearings proceeded.
+We had to back off and wait while the rather intense and sometimes acrimonious hearings continued.
 This dragged on for several years then there were years of construction.
 The area was a "no-go" one.
 The Terawhiti Stampede was dead in the water.

 I do not think there will ever be a Terawhiti Stampede, although I still love the idea.